 - Do not move naio between islands.

-Naio thrips are likely native to Australia and have caused widespread damage on the popular landscaping Myoporum plants in southern California and in the San Francisco area.
+Naio Thrips: these tiny insects are native to Tazmania and have caused widespread damage on the popular landscaping Myoporum plants in southern California and in the San Francisco area.
 They were first detected on Hawaii Island in March of 2009.
-Naio thrips attack the native Hawaiian naio tree.
-These thrips are small sucking insects with feathery wings.
-They harm the naio by scarring of leaf, flower, and fruit surfaces leading to lethal plant damage.
-Naio thrips can be found on many Myoporum species, but is especially noticeable on our native naio species (Myoporum sandwicense).
+Naio thrips can be found on many Myoporum species, but is especially noticeable on our native naio species.
 The leaf curling and gall formation effects of thrips on naio plants will be noticed before any insects are seen.
-These thrips are small, less than 1/20th inch long, and are shiny dark brown.
+These thrips are tiny, about 2mm long, and are shin, dark brown.

 Naio thrips damage includes severe gall-like distortion of the new leaves and terminals.
-Stunting of terminal growth occurs and leaf curling or folding is common.
+The insects suck out the healthy tissues of new leaves.
+The stunting of growth at the terminal ends of the plant occurs and leaf curling or folding is common.
+Eventually new leaves stop forming and the plants will die.
 In Hawaiʻi, this recent pest can potentially have devastating effects on our native naio trees which are an important component of lowland and coastal dry forest and comprise roughly one half of the plant biomass of the māmane-naio forest ecosystem.

-Naio thrips, which are probably native to Australia and Tasmania, can be transported to new areas in infested landscaping plants and locally via the wind.
-This pest was first noticed on the island of Hawaiʻi in March 2009.
-It appears to be spreading across the Big Island (map).
-There is still a chance of preventing this pest from establishing throughout Hawaiʻi.
+Naio thrips can be transported to new areas in infested landscaping plants, on people, and locally via the wind.
+This pest was first noticed on the island of Hawaiʻi in March 2009 and has since spread across the Big Island (map).
+There is still a chance of preventing this pest from establishing throughout the state.
 They haven’t been detected on Kauaʻi or Maui County.
 Please report any sightings to 643-PEST or OISC if seen on Oʻahu.

 For additional information, visit